-We have previously audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated statement of financial condition as of December 31, 2006, and the related consolidated statements of income, changes in partners' capital and comprehensive income and cash flows for the year then ended, management's assessment of the effectiveness of AllianceBernstein's internal control over financial reporting as of December 31, 2006 and the effectiveness of AllianceBernstein's internal control over financial reporting as of December 31, 2006 and in our report dated February 27, 2007, we expressed unqualified opinions thereon.
-The consolidated financial statements and management's assessment of the effectiveness of internal control over financial reporting referred to above are not presented herein.
+We have previously audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated statement of financial condition as of December 31, 2006, and the related consolidated statements of income, changes in partners' capital and comprehensive income, and cash flows for the year then ended, and in our report dated February 27, 2007, we expressed an unqualified opinion on those financial statements.
 In our opinion, the information set forth in the accompanying condensed consolidated statement of financial condition as of December 31, 2006 is fairly stated in all material respects in relation to the consolidated statement of financial condition from which it has been derived.